jordimas/gnome-shell-extension-arcmenu/README.md

 ##
 ### Top Developers

-This section is reserved for those who have contributed a great deal to the project with their time skill and patience with a big thank you for giving back to the community with their selfless acts of helping "when they didnt have to".
+This section is reserved for those who have contributed a great deal to the project with their time skill and patience with a big thank you for giving back to the community with their selfless acts of helping.

 > “There is a desire within each of us, in the deep center of ourselves